Johannesburg Art Gallery: Collection

 In 1940, Johannesburg Art Gallery became the first South African gallery to purchase a work of art by a black artist, acquiring Yellow Houses by Gerard Sekoto.
 Since then, it has increasingly sought to address the colonial imbalances of its collection.

 The current collection includes works by Auguste Rodin, Dante Gabriel Rossetti, Pablo Picasso, Camille Pissarro, Claude Monet, Edgar Degas, Herbert Ward and Henry Moore, and South Africans such as Gerard Sekoto, Walter Battiss, Alexis Preller, Maud Sumner, Sydney Kumalo, Ezrom Legae and Pierneef.
 It also houses an extensive collection of the work of contemporary local artists.
+The works of black artists were acquired for the first time from the late 1980s.

 History

 The Johannesburg Art Gallery collection was opened to the public in 1910, before the gallery itself had been built, and was housed at the University of the Witwatersrand.
 The architect, Sir Edwin Lutyens, came to South Africa in 1910 to examine the site and begin the designs, after Lady Florence Phillips had secured funding from the city for a purpose-built museum.
 The building was built with a south-facing entrance, but was not completed according to the architect's designs—no part of the museum was broken down to let in the light.
 It was opened to the public, without ceremony, in 1915, just after the start of the First World War.
-The gallery was extended during the 1940s with east-west wings along the south galleries according to the Lutyens' design.
+The gallery was extended during the 1940s with east–west wings along the south galleries according to the Lutyens' design.
 The present north facade and galleries, constructed during the 1986–87 extension were designed by Meyer Pienaar and Associates.

 In recent years the building has been poorly maintained, with many gallery halls closed and notable artworks removed from display.
+In 2023, the Oppenheimer family moved their collection from the deteriorating gallery to the Brenthurst Library.

-Neighbourhood engagement
+Citizen engagement

-As a major focus of urban regeneration programmes, the gallery used to provide the base for the Joubert Park Public Art Project.
-Today it is developing links with community centres based in the surrounding area.